informalsystems/hermes/guide/src/documentation/configuration/configure-hermes.md

 specify the username and password in the `rpc_addr`, `grpc_addr` and `event_source` settings under the chain configuration in `config.toml`.

-Here is an example with username `hello` and password `world`, assuming the RPC, WebSocket and gRPC servers listen on domain `mydomain.com` with TLS enabled (HTTPS/WSS).
+Here is an example with username `hello` and password `world`, assuming the RPC and gRPC servers listen on domain `mydomain.com` with TLS enabled (HTTPS/WSS).

 ```toml